vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 :m:`I = (A * V_{P} * V_{I}) \div (S_{P} * S_{I})`

-Because the fractional value cannot be paid out, only the integer value of payout will be paid out.
+Because the fractional value cannot be paid out, only the integer value of the payout will be paid out.

 If the price of the payout asset is high, the monetary value of the discarded fractional part may happen to be significant.
-If the payout value is zero or too small, or the monetary value of discarded fractional part is too high, the Issuer is expected to to either deny the (re)issuance to the Sponsor, or use some other asset for the payout, if possible.
+If the payout value is zero or too small, or the monetary value of discarded fractional part is too high, the Issuer is expected to to either deny the (re)issuance to the Sponsor or use some other asset for the payout, if possible.

 Price representation